severe77/json-schema-test-harness/README.md

-# JSON Schema Test Harness
+# JSON Schema Annotation Test Harness

 This repository contains a test harness for running tests from the official JSON Schema Test Suite in Node.js.